 For most electricity companies, fixed-term electricity contracts automatically continue as contracts of indefinite duration.
 It is not possible to automatically renew a fixed-term contract with another fixed-term contract without the consumer's consent.

-The advantage of a fixed-term contract for the consumer is the predictability of pricing; in the case of fixed-term contracts, the basic electricity bill and the price of electricity (per kWh) often remain the same throughout the billing period.
-For electricity companies, fixed-term contracts are obviously a good way of ensuring predictability of cash flow and avoiding customer losses.
+The advantage of a fixed-term contract for the consumer is the predictability of pricing; for fixed-term contracts, the basic electricity bill and the electricity price (per kWh) often remain the same throughout the billing period.
+For electricity companies, fixed-term contracts are obviously good for cash flow predictability and avoiding customer losses.

 Can a fixed-term electricity contract be terminated?